Pirates vs. Tigers Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with two home runs and three RBI.
+- Reynolds will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .333 with two home runs and three RBI.

 Reynolds Recent Games